-Student development is evaluated on 2 criteria:
+Student development is evaluated on two criteria:

-- Skills required for effective counseling - Potential to fulfill the appropriate professional roles and functions of counselors.
+- 1. Skills required for effective counseling. - 2.
+Potential to fulfill the appropriate professional roles and functions of counselors.

-Criterion 2 is in part assessed by your ability to consistently demonstrate conduct consistent with the American Counseling Association Code of Ethics and Standards of Practice.
+Criterion 2 is in part assessed by one's ability to consistently demonstrate conduct consistent with the American Counseling Association Code of Ethics and Standards of

+Practice.

-You are also assessed in your ability to demonstrate competence in the following areas:
+Students are also assessed in their ability to demonstrate competence in the following areas: